How Car Shipping Works

 What’s the difference between open and enclosed transport?

 Open transport is the most common and cost-effective.
-Enclosed transport provides added protection from weather and road debris and is often chosen for classic, luxury, exotic, or high-value vehicles.
+Enclosed transport adds protection from weather and road debris and is often chosen for classic, luxury, exotic, or high-value vehicles.

 How long will my shipment take?